 - The publisher, The History Press of Charleston, is pleased with the response of readers to these stories of early Texas women, saying it’s nearing a second printing.

 - The E-book has come out, also to good response.

 - Both the print and Kindle books have been given the coveted 5-star rating at Amazon.

-- Now, the publisher’s asked for another proposal, a second book on the “Texas Dames” who came later, or some of them that is.
+- Now, the publisher’s asked for another proposal, a second book on the “Texas Dames” who came later.

 THE BOOK TOUR IN PICTURES…